jaywardell/TimeTravel/README.md

 TimeTravel maintains a stack of calls to `Time.travel()`, so if you nest one call within another, you can be assured of the proper behavior.

-NOTE: `Time.travel()` will catch errors and not rethrow them, so you should perform any error catchign code within the time travel block.
+NOTE: `Time.travel()` will catch errors and not rethrow them, so you should perform any error handling code within the time travel block.

 ## Trivial Example Usage